jpjazzy/35---binary-trees-and-binary-search-trees/lab-jeremy-jamie/README.md

 ## Running tests

-Simply use the following command in your terminal:
+Simply use the following command in your terminal once you have jest installed:
 ```
 npm run test
 ```